 SaskWater also owns and operates regional purchase and transmission supply systems where potable water is purchased from bulk suppliers and delivered to our customers.

-To supply these systems, we purchase water from the City of Saskatoon and the Buffalo Pound Water Administration Board, the City of Regina and the City of Moose Jaw.
+To supply these systems, we purchase water from various cities including Saskatoon, Lloydminster, and Regina as well as the Buffalo Pound Water Administration Board.

 SaskWater recently estimated that if every community receiving potable water supplied by one of our regional systems was served by its own free-standing infrastructure, more than 80 water treatment plants would be required to provide the potable water supplied through our regional networks.